 July was quite a busy month for condo sales in North Kona with a 108.33% increase year over year from 24 sales in 2016 to 50 sales in 2017 and a 108% increase in sales volume year over year, as well.
 In South Kohala, the sales volume for condos was up 66.73% over July of 2016.
 There was a slight uptick in single family homes in North Kona sales year over year, with a 11.3% increase from 44 sales in 2016 and 49 in July according to statistics from Hawaii Information Service, the local MLS service.

-Al Gulick, Realtor and Broker with LUVA Real Estate said about the current market, “My observation is that this summer what we are seeing for lower priced condos, those listed for under $400,000, is that they are selling like hot cakes—many are on the market for just a couple of weeks.
-Just a few weeks ago I got two good offers on my Mauna Loa Village listing ($299,000, leasehold, and HOA plus lease rent totalling $1516).
+Al Gulick, Broker with LUVA Real Estate said about the current market, “My observation is that this summer what we are seeing for lower priced condos, those listed for under $400,000, is that they are selling like hot cakes—many are on the market for just a couple of weeks.
+Just a few weeks ago I got two good offers on my Mauna Loa Village listing ($299,000, leasehold, and HOA plus lease rent totaling $1516).
 And I am seeing two to three showings a week on my Alii Lani unit priced at $289,000.
 These both are most likely going to be owner occupied properties.”

 Lance Owens, Realtor with LUVA Real Estate provided these insights in comparing prices today with the top of the market: The median home prices in Kona, year to date, are $626,250.
 In comparison, the highest year we had for home prices in Kona was in 2006 when prices hit $635,000 for single family homes.
 The median condo price was up in Kona to $305,000 vs $405,800 at the height of the market in 2006.
 The median land price in Kona is $325,00o compared to $527,500 in 2006.